ddanman00/dummy/pointers.md

     // statements

     free(ptr);
-    // here we are freeing the allocated memory, but it still points to that deacllocated memory, which currently does not exist.
+    // here we are freeing the allocated memory, but it still points to that deallocated memory
+    // which currently does not exist.

     // to fix that, we just re-initialise it to NULL. ptr = NULL;